Stuyk/stuyk/README.md

 I sometimes [ramble about the state of the world, and myself](https://github.com/Stuyk/ramblings), give it a read if you want to know more about me.

+I am often somewhere between manic and depressed but I try to use it as a strength to empower creativity.

 ## Work History

 - Worked 5 years at [Ultra.io](https://ultra.io) and built wallets, protocol changes, visual studio code extensions, applications, ci/cd pipelines, smart contracts, and decentralized applications.